 SHORE ACRES

 Judy Hill gave this preserve to the trust in 2000.
-Her parents, Marjorie and Clark Hill, shared many of the ideas about self-sufficiency with their more famous contemporaries over at Cape Rosier, Helen and Scott Nearing.
-The woods here are a mixture of species, resulting from early logging.
-Clark Hill worked hard at clearing his farm land, raising his own food and making his own tools.
+Her parents, pillars of the Deer Isle community, shared many of the ideas about self-sufficiency with their more famous contemporaries over at Cape Rosier, Helen and Scott Nearing.